 Paraguay is the largest exporter of electricity in South America, and the seventh largest in the world, the bulk of which is produced at the Itaipú hydroelectric plant and, to a lesser extent, at the Yacyretá hydroelectric plant.

-In 2018, 2019, 2020, 2021 and 2022 electricity accounted for approximately 23.3%, 23.7%, 20.4%, 15.4% and 16.7%, respectively of Paraguay's total exports.
-As of April 30, 2023, electricity accounted for approximately 13.2% of Paraguay's total exports (compared to 14.3% as of April 30, 2022).
+In 2019, 2020, 2021, 2022 and 2023 electricity accounted for approximately 23.7%, 20.4%, 15.4%, 16.7% and 13.2%, respectively, of Paraguay's total exports.
 The vast majority of electricity consumed in Paraguay is produced by the Itaipú hydroelectric plant located on the Paraná River on the border of Paraguay and Brazil and, to a lesser extent, by the Yacyretá hydroelectric plant located on the Paraná River on the border of Paraguay and Argentina.
 Revenues from Itaipú and Yacyretá hydroelectric plants contribute significantly to Paraguay's public sector revenues.
 Paraguay's portion of the aggregate gross value of total electricity produced by these binational hydroelectric plants is included in the calculation of Paraguay's GDP.
-Electricity and water represented 6.2% of Paraguay's real GDP in 2021, compared to 7.1% in 2020 and 7.2% in 2019.
-The decrease in the electricity and water sector (as a percentage of GDP) over the past two years has primarily been a result of drought-induced decreased river water flow.
+Electricity and water represented 7.4% of Paraguay's real GDP in 2023.
+This sector grew by 13.8% in 2023 and 7.8% in 2022 and decreased by 7.6%, 2.3% and 11.5% in 2021, 2020 and 2019, respectively.
+The decrease in the electricity and water sector over the past three years has primarily been a result of drought-induced decreased river water flow.